dodyg/practical-aspnetcore/projects/net6/README.md

 # .NET 6 (18)

 This section has for .NET 6 new functionalities.
-All these samples require .NET 6 Preview 5 nightly build(`6.0.100-preview.5.21269.9`) which you can obtain [here](https://github.com/dotnet/installer).
+All these samples require .NET 6 Preview 5(`6.0.100-preview.5.21302.13`) which you can obtain [here](https://dotnet.microsoft.com/download/dotnet/6.0).

 * [Hello World](hello-world)